pachyderm/docs/content/2.4.x/enterprise/auth/authentication/connectors/_index.md

 ---
 # metadata #
 title: Set Up IdP Connectors
-description: Learn how to enable users to log in to Pachyderm using their preferred identity provider.
+description: Learn how to enable users to access a Pachyderm cluster using their preferred identity provider.
 date:
 # taxonomy #
 tags: